Arthur Chichester, 1st Baron Chichester: Death and succession

 Lord Chichester died from pleurisy in London in 1625 and was buried seven months later in St Nicholas' Church, Carrickfergus.
-The Barony of Chichester became extinct on his death but was revived the same year in favour of his younger brother Edward, who was raised to the peerage as The 1st Viscount Chichester.
+The Chichester barony became extinct on his death, but was revived the same year in favour of his younger brother Edward, who was further raised to the peerage as Viscount Chichester.
 Edward's son was Arthur, 1st Earl of Donegall.

 Legacy

 The family's influence in Belfast is still evident.
 Several streets are named in its honour, including Donegall Place, site of the Belfast City Hall and the adjacent Chichester Street.